 - The “victim” is falsely accusing the defendant out of regret, revenge, or an honest mistake

 The specific circumstances of the case dictate which defense would serve the defendant best.
-Learn more about the Nevada crime of sexual assault.
+Learn more about sexual assault.

 Battery is defined as the unlawful touching of another person.
 The most common examples include punching and hitting but can include everything from poisoning to spitting on.

 Instances of battery are common in Burning Man, where burners live in very tight quarters in a disorienting atmosphere.
 As with any fair, adrenaline runs high and tempers may flare.
 Burners often feel less bound by societal rules to avoid conflict.

 Battery can be a misdemeanor carrying only a fine or a felony mandating several years in prison.
 The sentence is harsher if the victim sustained a serious injury or was part of a “protected” class such as police.
 The punishment also gets tougher if the defendant used a deadly weapon.

 - The touching was an innocent accident,

 - The defendant acted in lawful “self-defense”, or